Ministry of Finance (Serbia)

-Ministry's headquarters are located in the Ministry of Finance of Serbia Building.

 History

-The new ministry was established on 11 February 1991.
+The new ministry was established in 1991.
 The Ministry of Industry which existed from 1991 to 2001, was merged into the Ministry of Finance.
 The Ministry of Economy was established on 3 March 2004 after being split from the Ministry of Finance.
 In 2012, the Ministry of Finance was merged with the Ministry of Economy under Mlađan Dinkić, only to be split once again in 2013.

-Subordinate institutions

-There are several agencies and institutions that operate within the scope of the ministry: